microsoft/sarif-tutorials/docs/Introduction.md

 by examining a program without executing it.<sup><a href="#note-2">2</a></sup>
 We often refer to a static analysis tool simply as a "tool."

-We can classify tools according to the language they analyze and kinds of issues they detect.
+We can classify tools according to the language they analyze and the kinds of issues they detect.
 For example:

 - A security analyzer detects errors that might cause security vulnerabilities.